 How scary is Midsommar?

 This is, of course, a totally subjective question, but in our opinion Midsommar is objectively pretty scary.
-On a general tonal level the film is more of an atmosphere piece that slowly builds up the tension to an almost unbearable pitch rather than the jump scare filled supernatural blockbusters that have been filling the theaters of late.
+On a general tonal level the film is more of an atmosphere piece that slowly builds up the tension to an almost unbearable pitch rather than the jump scare filled supernatural blockbusters that have been filling cinemas of late.

 When it comes to the matter of moments that might be tough to watch, one of the most obviously horrifying moments comes pretty early on as Aster teases the inciting incident of the whole story that explicitly showcases the aftermath of the murder/suicide of the core protagonist's family.